techidaily/site-games-able/source/_posts/exclusive-game-hunt-best-switch-ftp-experience.md

  The battle system is completely different from the main Pokémon games, so don’t expect your fire-type Pokémon to be super effective against your opponent’s water-type Pokémon.
 Instead, you’ll have to rely on your skills and special moves to defeat the opponent.

- Pokémon Unite is one of the[best MOBA games you can play today](https://www.makeuseof.com/best-moba-games-to-play/) .
+ Pokémon Unite is one of the [best MOBA games you can play today](https://www.makeuseof.com/best-moba-games-to-play/) .
 You'll have a great time if you’re a fan of the Pokémon franchise.

 ## 8. Super Kirby Clash